 - Issues while booting up

 Improper device shutdown can lead to significant device issues.
-This can be caused by a power outage, and it can corrupt existing files or software itself.
+A power outage can cause this, and it can corrupt existing files or software itself.

 If a computer suddenly loses power while transferring to a hard drive, the device may never start correctly again.
-It’s important to stay up to date on software updates Additionally, it’s critical to understand your computers procedures as it can help maintain the overall integrity of the device.
+It’s important to stay up to date on software updates In general, it’s critical to understand your computer’s procedures as it can help maintain the overall integrity of the device.

 Viruses and Malware